 Non-employee directors receive a combination of cash and stock-based compensation designed to attract and retain qualified candidates to serve on our Board.
 In setting director compensation, our Board considers the significant amount of time that directors spend in fulfilling their duties to our Company and our shareholders as well as the skill level required by our directors.
 The Compensation Committee is responsible for determining the type and amount of compensation for independent directors.
-The Compensation Committee engaged its independent compensation consultant, Meridian Compensation Partners, LLC, to assist in the annual review of director compensation with a view to provide a pay program that compensation program design.
+The Compensation Committee engaged its independent compensation consultant, Meridian Compensation Partners, LLC, to assist in the annual review of director compensation with a view to provide a pay program that compensates non-employee directors near the median of our peers by providing benchmark compensation data and recommendations for compensation program design.
 Employee directors are not separately compensated for their service on the Board.
 Therefore, Mr. Stanley has been omitted from the Director Compensation Table.